 Let’s continue on with the NYC Series!
 Central Park is an urban oasis with around 840 acres of lush green space bounded by bustling metropolitan streets on each side.
 Expect to see lots of talented musicians, excited children, and lounging picnic-ers throughout the park.
 We didn’t really have a specific destination in mind within the park but there are certain famous spots within it that you should consider navigating to since it’s unlikely that you’ll stumble upon a specific spot, given the size of the park and the many winding paths.
 It’s easy to get lost in Central Park, but you can always just walk toward the skyscrapers to orient yourself.
 Also, there are horse-drawn carriages and people-drawn carts that you can ride if you prefer not to walk, but be aware that this option can be pricey.
-Since Central Park is recognized globally and is a main tourist attraction, there are lots of people trying to sell things to tourists on the outskirts of the park (one of these people started talking to me in German which was a first for me).
+Since Central Park is recognized globally and is a main tourist attraction, there are lots of people trying to sell things to tourists on the outskirts of the park.

 From Central Park, we walked to the nearest Levain Bakery.
 This was a tiny space with no seating room, which was unfortunate because it was a bit of a walk to get there and quite hot.
 However, I will make a bold claim that their chocolate chip walnut cookie is one of the best in the world.
 Go get one and see for yourself!
 Your taste buds will be transformed by this phenomenal cookie.
 See below for a photographic timeline of walking to Levain, ordering the cookie, taking a photo of the cookie, and then devouring the cookie.